bgopikrishna/content/blog/indexeddb-on-steroids-using-dexie.js.md

 ---
 draft: true
-date: 2023-02-27T17:00:00+05:30
+date: 2023-02-26T16:30:00+05:30
 title: IndexedDB on steroids using Dexie.js
 tags:
-- indexdb
+- IndexedDB
 description: Dexie.js provides a straightforward and simplified process of creating databases, storing data, updating data and database migrations, etc., over the top of indexDB.
-cover: "/uploads/cold-smooth-tasty.png"
+cover: "/uploads/stencil-facebook-cover.png"
 coverImageCredits: ''

 ---
 ## What is IndexedDB

 IndexedDB is a client-side, NoSQL database that allows web apps to store and retrieve data.
 As the data is stored locally in the browser, it's available even offline.

-The main advantage of indexedDB over local storage was we could even store files and blobs along with objects.
+The main advantage of indexedDB over local storage was we could even store files and blobs (like images, videos, etc.) along with objects.

 ## Dexie.js

-Working with low-level indexdDB directly is a lot of work.
-You can check out this [article](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) on MDN about using indexDB API directly.
+Working with low-level indexedDB API directly is a lot of work.
+You can check out this [article](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) on MDN about using indexedDB API directly.

-[Dexie.js](https://dexie.org/) provides a straightforward and simplified process of creating databases, storing data, updating data and database migrations, etc., over the top of indexDB.
+To make things easier, [Dexie.js](https://dexie.org/) provides a straightforward and simplified process of creating databases, storing data, updating data and database migrations, etc., over the top of indexedDB.

 ## Using Dexie.js